 If you have any other recruitment-related questions, please contact Pi Chapter’s Recruitment Advisor, Annie McKeighan at email@example.com.

 Pi Chapter's New Member Program is 8 weeks long and is intended to acquaint our new members with the sisterhood and the history of our sorority.
-These meetings take place once weekly at the chapter house.
+During these 8 weeks, new members are introduced to the qualities of love, labor, learning, and loyalty that Gamma Phi Beta is founded upon.
+These meetings take place once weekly at the chapter house, allowing new members to better get to know their sisters.
 Pi Chapter of Gamma Phi Beta is proud to have a new pledge class of intelligent, involved, classy, and well-rounded women.
 We are thrilled to see each of them thriving in our sisterhood in so many ways.